Wescam: MX-10

 Introduced in 2009, the MX-10 is Wescam's newest imaging system.
 Its fully integrated weight is 38 lb.
 It has a 10 in diameter and stands 14 in tall.
 This small size and low weight reduce the weight and clearance requirements for installation on manned and unmanned airborne platforms.
 The MX-10 can incorporate several different types of sensors (up to six), including high-definition daylight and infrared sensors.

 Wescam has been in the process of creating variations of the MX-10 for use in a wider range of applications.
 The MX-10GS (GS: Ground System) has been adapted for mounting on a ground vehicle where it can sit atop a mast or tower for a higher point of view, whether the vehicle is moving or stationary.
 The MX-10MS (MS:Marinized System) has also been created, and Zyvex Technologies has operated it on the Piranha Unmanned Surface Vessel (USV).

 WESCAM's MX 10 is a compact Multi-Sensor, Multi-Spectral imaging system for surveillance missions from light aircraft.

 The Wescam MX-10 thermal imaging system houses two cameras.
 A color camera used primarily during the day can read an object the size of a license plate from more than 750 feet away.
 The second camera, an infrared thermal imager, can be used during the day and at night.
 Infrared technology permits the flight crew to see objects that may otherwise go undetected at night.

 The MX-10 system costs more than 400.000 US Dollars.

 MX-15

 The MX-15 is Wescam's most popular family of imaging systems.
 This turret can weigh up to 100 lb with a diameter of 15.5 in and a height of 19 in.
 The MX-15 Family includes the MX-15, the MX-15HDi (High-Definition variant), the MX-15D (Designator variant) and the MX-15GS (Ground System variant).
 These imaging systems are usually installed on manned fixed- and rotary-wing aircraft.
-Price for 1 set above $1 million.
+The price for a single set is above $1 million US Dollars.